Skip to footer content

 Dim result = ocr.Read(input)

 The Read method will take the input file path as the parameter.
 This line will start the receipt scanning.
-It'll do the OCR of the given input file, extract data, and store it into a variable result.
+It'll do the OCR of the given input file, extract data, and store it in a variable result.
 We can use the extracted text from this method to perform any text operation.

 Finally, we output the text that was recognized by the OCR process: